 The Alderwasley site operates external door sensors that make an alarm sound when opened.
 These are located on fire doors, corridors that lead to external doors and the bottom downstairs doorway's.
 Bedroom door sensors may be used if necessary.
-The decision will be made following full consultation with parents/carers and professionals.
-We are currently trailing a new sensor alarm system on one of the houses.
-If this trail is successful this will be extended to all the houses.
+The decision be made following full consultation parents/carers and professionals.
+Following a successful trial, we now have sensors on all the houses.